 Distance: 4.5 miles

 Willow Spring Trail begins at the White Rock parking lot, and is considered easy-to-moderate.
-The loop spans about 4.5 miles and offers a nice mix of scenery including pine trees, cacti, and even some ancient pictographs.
+The loop spans about 4.5 miles and offers a nice mix of scenery including pine trees, cacti, and some ancient pictographs.

 6. Keystone Thrust